pizzaoventacos/randomizer-package/README.md

 npm install ez-math.js randomizer-package --save
 ```
 # __how to use__
+1st Way
 ```
-const Random = require('randomizer-package');
+//better for using several packages or using a lot of different functions from this one const Random = require('randomizer-package');
 console.log(Random.random('first possibility, 'second possibility')) //returns one of the possibilities that are split by commas, randomly chosen console.log(Random.random(['first possibility', 'second possibility'])) // does the same as above